My Platonic Sweetheart: Summary

+Publication history

+In August and September 1898, "My Platonic Sweetheart" was offered to the Ladies' Home Journal, Harper's Magazine and The Century Magazine.
+The first two magazines declined to publish it, and Twain withdrew the story from circulation.
+It was posthumously published by Harper's Magazine in December 1912, slightly abridged by biographer Albert Bigelow Paine.

 Reception

 Dale W. Simpson from Missouri Southern State College suggests that the main character represents Mark Twain, as he says this work "may be interpreted as an important self-portrait of the artist," by evidence of Twain's notebook and autobiography.
 In addition, Simpson asserts that the woman in the narrative does not refer to Laura M. Wright (who allegedly had a brief love affair with Twain), but that the female character is a symbol of innocence, which serves as the "artistic inspiration" that is "representative of his art."
 It is said that Twain's "concern with the fading of his creative powers must have stirred him to write [this narrative]."

 On the contrary, Howard G. Baetzhold of Butler University examines the relationship between Wright and Twain and argues that the woman in the narrative refers to Laura M. Wright, and that she is a source of inspiration for some of Twain's works.
-Ron Powers of Smithsonian Magazine agrees with Baetzhold saying, "scholar Howard Baetzhold has pieced together overwhelming evidence that the figure in the dream is Laura."
+Ron Powers of Smithsonian Magazine agrees with Baetzhold, saying "scholar Howard Baetzhold has pieced together overwhelming evidence that the figure in the dream is Laura."